Teenage Fanclub: Musical style and legacy

 Their sound is reminiscent of Californian bands like the Beach Boys and the Byrds.
 Teenage Fanclub are influenced by Big Star and Orange Juice.
 They performed a cover of Orange Juice's "Rip It Up" with Edwyn Collins.
-In December 2010, at the ATP Bowlie 2 music festival, they performed as the backing band for Edwyn Collins.
+In December 2010, at the ATP Bowlie 2 music festival, they performed as the backing band for Collins.

 Their musical style has been described as alternative rock, power pop, indie rock, indie pop, jangle pop, noise pop, pop-punk, and grunge (early).

 Teenage Fanclub were regularly name-checked in interviews by Kurt Cobain, who described them as "the best band in the world".
 The band supported Nirvana on tour in the summer of 1992.
-Juliana Hatfield covered the song "Cells" on her 2012 self-titled album.
+Mark Morriss of the Bluetones covered the song "Alcoholiday" on his debut 2008 solo album, Memory Muscle and Juliana Hatfield covered the song "Cells" on her 2012 self-titled album.

 In 2017, Ben Gibbard of the band Death Cab for Cutie covered their album Bandwagonesque in its entirety, as a tribute to the band and its successful 1991 release.